netscaler/netscaler-helm-charts/citrix-cloud-native/charts/citrix-cpx-istio-sidecar-injector/README.md

 ## <a name="deploy-sidecar-injector-for-citrix-adc-cpx-using-helm-chart">Deploy Sidecar Injector for Citrix ADC CPX using Helm chart</a>

 **Before you Begin**

-You must generate a TLS certificate suitable for the Istio webhook service using the `create-certs-for-cpx-istio-chart.sh` script.
-This script is available in the [citrix-cpx-istio-sidecar-injector](../citrix-cpx-istio-sidecar-injector) folder.

-To create a suitable certificate for the Istio webhook service, perform the following steps:

-1. Change the permissions of the `create-certs-for-cpx-istio-chart.sh` script to executable mode.

-        chmod +x citrix-cpx-istio-sidecar-injector/create-certs-for-cpx-istio-chart.sh
-2. Execute the script to generate the certificate.
-Specify the namespace where you want to deploy sidecar injector for Citrix ADC CPX.

-        . citrix-cpx-istio-sidecar-injector/create-certs-for-cpx-istio-chart.sh --namespace citrix-system

 To deploy resources for automatic installation of Citrix ADC CPX as a sidecar in Istio, perform the following step.
 In this example, release name is specified as `cpx-sidecar-injector`  and namespace is used as `citrix-system`.